FNST 301 Issues in Applied First Nations Studies Research

 - Native Health Databases - bibliographic information and abstracts of health-related articles, reports, surveys, and other resource documents pertaining to the health and health care of American Indians, Alaska Natives, and Canadian First Nations.

-- Academic Search Premier - multi-disciplinary
+- Academic Search Complete - multi-disciplinary

 - America: History and Life - focus is North American history, including Canada